marinaaglic/food-app/README.md

 ## Introduction

 This project is created with the purpose of learning Next.js, a popular React framework for building web applications.
+The project uses an SQLite database for data storage and retrieval.

 ## Installation